Healthcare-associated infections are a major concern to the community.

-Vision Eye Institute is committed to minimising infection risk to our patients, staff and visitors.
-We have implemented a number of initiatives and programs across our facilities to detect and prevent infections that can occur in ophthalmic surgical facilities.
+Vision Eye Institute is committed to minimising the risk of infection transmission to our patients, staff and visitors.
+We have implemented a number of initiatives and programs to detect and prevent infections that can occur in ophthalmic surgical facilities.
 Details of our day surgery facilities can be found here.

 Audits are conducted annually to measure compliance in the clinical setting.
-Each site has a Gold Standard Auditor trained by Hand Hygiene Australia.
-Consumers entering Vision Eye Institute facilities are encouraged through appropriate signage to use alcohol based hand rubs located throughout our facilities.
+Each site has an allocated Gold Standard Auditor who is trained by Hand Hygiene Australia.
+Consumers entering Vision Eye Institute facilities are encouraged through appropriate signage to use the alcohol-based hand rub solutions provided.

-For relative comparison with VEI data a sample of 200 moments indicated below:
+For relative comparison with VEI data, a sample of 200 moments is indicated below: